Hyp-ed/hyped-2024/telemetry/packages/server/fake/readme.md

 Temperature is a function of velocity.
 Thus every single sensor needs velocity's currentValue to update.

 Some have dependencies on both such as pressure, but as vel and temp. are interdependent it is akin to just being dependent on velocity.
-I.e. if, say, brakes pressure reservoir = K * temp, and temp = M * velocity, then pressure = K * M * velocity
+I.e. if, say, brakes pressure reservoir=K * temp, and temp=M * velocity, then pressure=K * M * velocity

 Therefore every sensor needs velocity at that instant.
 So velocity must be calculated at the lowest timestep of any sensor, even if the accelerometer does not update as frequently.
 Otherwise, we could estimate the velocity value through linear interpolation.

 In terms of classes: Sensor parents all.
 Navigation returns the values of displacement, velocity and acceleration from the accelerometer sensor.
 This fake data needs some reasonable function to follow, so a logistic curve for velocity was chosen.
 The derivative of this function is the acceleration.
 We can ensure it peaks at just below maxAcceleration.
 But even though the accelerometer is the sensor, if we have a related function for velocity then it's equivalent to having a velocity sensor instead.
 So it makes sense to use the velocity logistic curve as the governing variable.
 Acceleration will be its discrete derivative (vel - prevVel) / dt.
-Displacement is simply disp = prevVel * currentTime + 1/2 a * currentTime**2.
+Displacement is simply disp=prevVel * currentTime + 1/2 a * currentTime**2.

 Some sensors like Hall Effect don't even care about temperature.
 They are solely simple functions of velocity.